GreptimeTeam/docs/docs/nightly/en/user-guide/operations/table-sharding.md

 - `PARTITION ON COLUMNS` followed by a comma-separated list of column names, which specifies which columns might be used for partitioning.
 The partition list specified here is only used as an "allow list", and in reality only a portion of the columns specified here will be used for partitioning.
 - `RULE LIST` is a list of multiple partition rules, each of which is a combination of a partition name and a partition condition.
 The expressions here can use `=`, `!=`, `>`, `>=`, `<`, `<=`, `AND`, `OR`, column name and literals.

-Here is a concrete example that shard `my_table` into 3 partitons based on column `a`:
+Here is a concrete example that shard `my_table` into 3 partitions based on column `a`:

 ```sql
 CREATE TABLE my_table (